lucaswinningham/pi_driver/README.md

 my_pin = PiDriver::Pin.new 2, direction: :out
 ```

 Output pin states are low by default.
-Set an output pin's state during or after instantiation, or with #output.
+Set an output pin's state during or after instantiation, or with `#output`.

 ```ruby
 my_pin = PiDriver::Pin.new 2